lahm3d/facet/README.md

 Open the config file located `C:/.../facet/src/config.toml` in any text editor (**use forward slash '/' for all file paths in the config**
 ):

--`batch_csv` : custom csv file where you can enter huc-id numbers to process, and to skip.
+-`batch_csv` : Either "None" or a custom csv file where you can enter huc-id numbers to process, and to skip.
 Use the `facet/batch.csv` template file and modify as needed.
 It does not matter where the file is located.
+-`huc`: Either "None" or a HUC code to process if a CSV file is not provided

 - `ancillary`:
         - Input paths for all the ancillary data which have been converted to geoparquet and stored on s3. **Use the default paths for the files.**